Interview shot at the Kempinski Hotel by Fullframe Creative.

 Being an Interviewee

 But what about being on the other side?
 It’s also important to think about the interviewee.
 With a creative agency, you can get advice on the interview process and being in front of the camera.
-In case you don’t have access to agencies like SmartCuts, here are 3 points to think about:
+In case you don’t have access to agencies like Fullframe, here are 3 points to think about:

 • Forget the audience – I know it sounds difficult, but it will make the interview appear to be more natural.
 Your responses will seem less scripted if you think of the interview as a catch up session with a friend.
 In other words, try and forget the camera, lighting and crew around you.